MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/faq.md

 >*Applies to: Azure Information Protection preview*

+**[ This information is preliminary and subject to change.
+During the preview, blank articles might be published as placeholders. ]**

 Have a question about the preview release of Azure Information Protection?
 See if it's answered here.

 Expect this list to be updated frequently as some information is moved to the main documentation, and we include new questions that we hear from customers.